MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-visualization.md

  > [!NOTE]
  > Currently, the feature is in preview.

-The improved chart view is available on _display()_ command, it provide as more intuitive and powerful experience for visualizing your data by leveraging the _display()_ command.
+The improved chart view is available on display() command.
+It provides a more intuitive and powerful experience for visualizing your data by leveraging the display() command.

 1. Now you can add up to **5** charts in one display() output widget by clicking **New chart**, allowing you to create multiple charts based on different columns, and compare charts easily.

-1. You can get a list of chart recommandations based on the target dataframe when creating new charts.
-You can choose to edit a recommanded chart or build your own chart from scratch.
+1. You can get a list of chart recommendations based on the target dataframe when creating new charts.
+You can choose to edit a recommended chart or build your own chart from scratch.

     ![Animated GIF of suggested charts.](media\notebook-visualization\suggested-charts.gif)